artikgak/artikgak/README.md

 ## 🌱 Hobbies & More

-- Active member of the [Students Math Seminar](https://www.facebook.com/studmathseminar)
+- Active member of the [Students' Math Seminar](https://www.facebook.com/studmathseminar)
 - Passionate about learning, teamwork, and contributing to exciting projects.